Back Pain Clinic Warwick | Shockwave I K-Laser | IDD Therapy | Warwickshire.

 Back Pain Clinic Warwick.

-Back Pain Clinic Warwick – Non-specific low back pain is tension, soreness and/or stiffness in the back, between the bottom of the rib cage and the top of the legs.
+Non-specific low back pain is tension, soreness and/or stiffness in the back, between the bottom of the rib cage and the top of the legs.
 Most people’s low back pain is described as ‘non-specific’, meaning that it is not possible to identify a specific cause of their pain.
-Several structures may contribute to the symptoms including the joints, discs and connective tissues.
+Several structures may contribute to the symptoms including the joints, discs and connective tissues, back pain clinic Warwick treats many of these conditions and injuries.

 This type of back pain is very common – in the UK, around 8 out of 10 people are affected by it at some time in their lives.
 Fortunately, most people find that their back pain goes away in a few days or within 12 weeks.